qemu/qemu/docs/system/gdb.rst

 GDB usage
 ---------

-QEMU has a primitive support to work with gdb, so that you can do 'Ctrl-C' while the virtual machine is running and inspect its state.
+QEMU supports working with gdb via gdb's remote-connection facility (the "gdbstub").
+This allows you to debug guest code in the same way that you might with a low-level debug facility like JTAG on real hardware.
+You can stop and start the virtual machine, examine state like registers and memory, and set breakpoints and watchpoints.

-In order to use gdb, launch QEMU with the '-s' option.
-It will wait for a gdb connection:
+In order to use gdb, launch QEMU with the ``-s`` and ``-S`` options.
+The ``-s`` option will make QEMU listen for an incoming connection from gdb on TCP port 1234, and ``-S`` will make QEMU not start the guest until you tell it to from gdb.
+(If you want to specify which TCP port to use or to use something other than TCP for the gdbstub connection, use the ``-gdb dev`` option instead of ``-s``.)

 .. parsed-literal::

-   |qemu_system| -s -kernel bzImage -hda rootdisk.img -append "root=/dev/hda"
+   |qemu_system| -s -S -kernel bzImage -hda rootdisk.img -append "root=/dev/hda"

-   Connected to host network interface: tun0
-   Waiting gdb connection on port 1234
+QEMU will launch but will silently wait for gdb to connect.

 Then launch gdb on the 'vmlinux' executable::